Setareh Law

 File a Report with the Rental Company

-Every accident requires a report to be filed with the police.
+Every rental car crash requires a report to be filed with the police.
 When the car in question is a rental car, you must also file a report with the rental company.
 The company may ask you about the at-fault party, the damages the car sustained, any injuries, and any other information related to the accident.
 Both of these records will be good to have while filing an insurance claim or when deciding to pursue legal action.

 Contact the Experienced California Car Accident Lawyers at Setareh Law